 Question 4: How will small businesses be impacted by the Marketplace?

 Answer: One very important responsibility of small businesses will be employee communication.
-Not only will employees be looking to you to understand important health care reform changes, the law requires all employers who are subject to the Fair Labor Standards Act to notify employees of the Health Insurance Marketplace and potential eligibility for premium credits by October 1, 2013.2 As well as to notify new employees upon hire.
+Not only will employees be looking to you to understand important health care reform changes, the law required all employers who are subject to the Fair Labor Standards Act to notify employees of the Health Insurance Marketplace and potential eligibility for premium credits by October 1, 2013.2 As well as to notify new employees upon hire.

 Aflac has created the “Health Care Reform Communications Toolkit” to help businesses to comply with this communications requirement.
 Available at aflac.com/HCR_Toolkit, these tools can be customized with a company’s logo and used with workers.